-EUROSCICON is buoyant to proclaim the launch of “20th Edition of International Conference on Clinical Nephrology” in Madrid, Spain from April 29-30, 2019.
+EUROSCICON is buoyant to proclaim the launch of “20th Edition of International Conference on Clinical Nephrology” in Rome, Italy from September 16-17, 2019.

 We amiably invite all the prominent scientists, students and ambassadors to engage in our Clinical Nephrology 2019 conference to share and emphasize various research works and contribute to the vast growing field of Nephrology.

 Clinical Nephrology 2019 symposium targets the undiscovered phases of Nephrology research which gives an inimitable chance to researchers all over the world to participate, share and perceive new thoughts and also exploration work.
 Our theme “Exploring the new technologies in Clinical Nephrology” focuses on understanding the unknown facts of the Nephrology and its research.
 The two day conference embraces the workshops and keynote speech from some prominent researchers who outshine in the field of focus.
 This conference comprises the matters of Nephrology such as Clinical Nephrology, Kidney Transplantation, Dialysis, Glomerular Disease, ESRD and many more.
 Our international conference also inspires the involvement of students, impending researches as we are compering Young research Forum and best poster award at our conference.